ADMSI14/interactive-restaurant-finder-app/ai-usage-disclosure.md

 ## Disclosure

-[NAME TOOL / SERVICE] was used in order to [REASON].​ After using this tool/service, the author(s) reviewed and edited the content as needed and take full responsibility.​ The author(s) believe this fits into the course regulations for AI use because [REASON].
+**AI Tool Used**: ChatGpt 4

+**Purpose**: The AI assistant was used to help polish the RestaurantFinder application documentation (REPORT.md), including:
+- Rephrasing
+- Restructuring
+- and Enhancing the language to fit technical reports

+**Review Process**: After using the AI assistant, the author reviewed all generated documentation, made necessary modifications, and verified it.

+**Course Compliance**: The author believe this use of AI fits within course regulations because:
+- AI was used to better the quality of the documentation
+- It was not used to generate or implement code.
+- The use was transparent and disclosed in this document

 ### Note